sujit79/sleep-app/README.md

 # Sleep App
-Sleep App, To run the app checkout github sleep-app project at https://github.com/sujit79/sleep-app.git goto the sleep-app folder and Ruby Version >= 3.3.5 for Upgrade needed for Dependabot Findings.4
+Sleep App, To run the app checkout github sleep-app project at https://github.com/sujit79/sleep-app.git goto the sleep-app folder and Ruby Version >= 3.3.5 for Upgrade needed for Dependabot Findings.

 A minor finding first time if the application has the project open, it might need to closed and below steps.